 The plan originally seemed simple enough: open the window, run the hose bundle through, done.
 That works.
 For a week.
 Maybe two.
 But I did not want to leave a window facing the street permanently open — and after a few days, the daily back-and-forth of feeding everything through became annoying enough that I started thinking about something different.

 What makes the Midea PortaSplit interesting is that it combines the idea of a split AC with the setup and teardown flexibility of a regular portable unit.
 Outdoor unit outside, no thick exhaust hose eating back into your cooling efficiency — that actually makes a difference.
 The catch: the indoor and outdoor units cannot be separated, the refrigerant line is permanently connected.
 A simple core drill through the wall is not really an option either — or the hole would have to be as large as the outdoor unit itself.
-A window pass-through is actually ideal here: one larger opening to get the outdoor unit outside, and then just the small slot in the window frame when everything is closed.
+A window pass-through is actually ideal here: one larger opening to get the outdoor unit outside, and then just the pass-through in the window frame once everything is closed.

 Why I ended up cutting into the window at all